 Goodwill recorded on our Consolidated Balance Sheets is subject to impairment testing at least annually or more frequently if events or circumstances indicate that the asset more likely than not may be impaired.
 We evaluate goodwill at the reporting unit level.
 We have determined that we have three reporting units, which are based on geography, and are referred to internally as "East Coast", "Gulf Coast" and "Pacific Northwest".
 Each reporting unit conducts similar business as described in this Annual Report on Form 10-K, which includes marine construction specialty services.
 This reporting unit grouping reflects our internal management structure, which is based on the geographic location of our primary field offices.
-Two reporting units, Gulf Coast and East Coast have goodwill and are evaluated for impairment.

-At December 31, 2011, goodwill totaled \$32.2 million, of which \$22.6 million related to the Gulf Coast (including goodwill acquired from the acquisition of T.W.
-LaQuay), and \$9.6 million resulted from the acquisition of equipment on the East Coast in 2008.
+At December 31, 2012, goodwill totaled \$34.8 million, of which \$22.6 million related to the Gulf Coast, \$9.6 million resulted from the acquisition of equipment on the East Coast, and \$2.6 million resulted from the acquisition of assets and a business in Anchorage, Alaska on October 31, 2012.

-We assess the fair value of our two reporting units based on a weighted average of valuations based on market multiples, discounted cash flows, and consideration of our market capitalization.
+We assess the fair value of our reporting units based on a weighted average of valuations based on market multiples, discounted cash flows, and consideration of our market capitalization.
 The key assumptions used in the discounted cash flow valuations are discount rates and perpetual growth rates applied to cash flow projections.
 Also inherent in the discounted cash flow valuation models are past performance, projections and assumptions in current operating plans, and revenue growth rates over the next five years.
 These assumptions contemplate business, market and overall economic conditions.
 We also consider assumptions that market participants may use.

 As required by the Company's policy, annual impairment assessments and testing of goodwill are performed during the fourth quarter of each year or when circumstances arise that indicate a possible impairment might exist.
-Based on this testing, we determined that the estimated fair value of our reporting units exceeded their respective carrying values as of October 31, 2011, goodwill was not impaired, and no events have occurred since that date that would require an interim impairment test.
+Based on this testing, we determined that the estimated fair value of our reporting units exceeded their respective carrying values as of October 31, 2012, goodwill was not impaired, and no events have occurred since that date that would require an interim impairment test.
 In the future, our estimated fair value could be negatively impacted by extended declines in our stock price, changes in macroeconomic indicators, sustained operating losses, and other factors which may affect our assessment of fair value.